-&lt;sup>1The Mississippi River is not within the ICM model domain, therefore riverine inputs from the Mississippi flow are modeled as freshwater diversions at these known locations.
+The Mississippi River is not within the ICM model domain, therefore riverine inputs from the Mississippi flow are modeled as freshwater diversions at these known locations.
 All flow residual downstream of these locations is then distributed throughout the model compartments within the Bird's Foot Delta region.